Mirantis/ceph-lcm/docs/source/ceph_node.rst

 Server discovery token
 ++++++++++++++++++++++

-Shrimp uses automatic server discovery (and cloud-init usage required only for that).
-To access Shrimp API, servers will access it using authentication token with limited capabilities (basically, it can only post to server discovery API endpoint).
+Decapod uses automatic server discovery (and cloud-init usage required only for that).
+To access Decapod API, servers will access it using authentication token with limited capabilities (basically, it can only post to server discovery API endpoint).